nikku/wuffle/docs/SETUP.md

     { name: 'In Progress', label: 'in progress' },
     { name: 'Needs Review', label: 'needs review' },
     { name: 'Done', label: null, closed: true }
-  ],
-  repositories: [
-    'org1/repo1',
-    'org2/repo2'
   ]
 };
 ```

-Make sure that you [configured your app](#configure-github-app) for all these repositories.
+Make sure that you [enabled your app](#configure-github-app) for all repositories that you would like to connect to the board.

 ## Run Board

 If you started your app in development mode the board should reload automatically.
-If properly configured, background sync will pickup configured repositories, fetch issues from GitHub and populate your board.
+If properly configured, background sync will pickup repositories, fetch issues from GitHub and populate your board.

 ### Run in Production